Skill level

 Shipping destinations

-Yippee!
-This product can be shipped Australia-wide.
-And we currently do not offer international shipping, sorry team!
+Due to biosecurity restrictions this product can not be imported into WA.
+We currently do not offer international shipping, sorry team!

 How to grow a mushroom bed in your garden - a quick guide